swdee/camera_engine_rkaiq/README.md

 # RKAIQ Camera Engine

-Two methods are provided on how to compile the RKAIQ Camera Engine
+Instructions for compiling the RKAIQ Camera Engine.

-1. Cross compile on x86 workstation
-2. Compile on ARM64 directly

 ## Cross Compile on x86 Workstation

 ### Compile

-The following instructions are for compiling on Debain 13 (Trixie)
+The following instructions are for compiling on Debian 13 (Trixie)

 Install AArch64 cross compiler
 ```